Chronic Low Back Pain Exercises

 When a patient is in pain and wanting to do exercises to help their neck/back, my first goal, which is in the Chiropractic Oath is to “first, do no harm.”
 Therefore, any exercise must not irritate your condition.
 That is why I recommend starting with range of motion exercises before moving into other types of exercise, including strength building.

-To the right I will show you the 3 stages of exercise that I recommend for patients, and below are example exercises.
+To the right I will show you the 3 stages of exercise that I recommend for patients, and below are example exercises of stage 2 and stage 3 after you have mastered the habit of daily ROM’s.

 Stage 1: Range of Motion Exercises